 More than 34,600 deaths due to drug-related violence have been reported in President Felipe Calderón's first four years of office.
 According to the government, 2010 was the heaviest year yet with 15,237 people being killed.
 In October 2010, the government announced its plan to do away with the country's 2,200 local police department and place all officers under one unified command.

-In December 2011, Humberto Moreira resigned from his position as president of the Institutional Revolutionary Party.
+In Dec.
+2011, Humberto Moreira resigned from his position as president of the Institutional Revolutionary Party.
 Moreira stepped down because of a financial scandal which threatened his party's chances in the 2012 presidential election.
-News media coverage connected Moreira to debt and loan irregularities in Coahulia, a state which he governed until January 2011.
+News media coverage connected Moreira to debt and loan irregularities in Coahulia, a state which he governed until Jan.2011.

 His party's candidate, Enrique Peña Nieto, became the early frontrunner in the 2012 presidential election.
 He worked to convince voters that the Institutional Revolutionary Party has moved passed its history of corruption.

 In Feb.
 2012, Josefina Vázquez Mota was chosen as a presidential candidate for Mexico's National Action Party.
 Mota, an economist and former education secretary, becomes the first woman nominated by a major party to run for president.
 "I am going to be the first woman president in history," said Mota, accepting the nomination.
 After a narrow defeat in the 2006 Presidential election, Andrés Manuel López Obrador was nominated again by the Democratic Revolutionary Party to run in the 2012 election.